daniel-xyz/trading-card-factory/README.md

 ### Setup

 1. Install packages: `npm i`
+2. Start your private Blockchain: `ganache-cli`
-2. Compile contracts: `truffle compile --reset` (maybe it works without _--reset_, but it's the safer option)
+3. Compile contracts: `truffle compile --reset` (maybe it works without _--reset_, but it's the safer option)
-3. Migrate contracts: `truffle migrate --reset`
+4. Migrate contracts: `truffle migrate --reset`
-4. Start development server: `npm run dev`
+5. Start development server: `npm run dev`
-5. Visit `http.//localhost:3000`
+6. Visit: `http.//localhost:3000`
-6. Let tests run with `truffle test`
+7. Let tests run with: `truffle test`

 ### Troubleshooting

 1. Don't use the Beta version of Metamask.
-It has been developed for Metamask 4.9.3.
+This project has been developed with Metamask 4.9.3 in mind.
-2. Reset your account in Metamask, sometime not doing this can cause problems (_Settings_ -> _Reset Account_)
+2. Reset your account in Metamask.
+Sometime not doing this can cause problems (_Settings_ -> _Reset Account_)
 3. If a transaction fails, try to re-send it with a higher Gas Limit (eg. 60'000)

 If nothing helps please contact me via danielbischoff@hotmail.com.
-I'll answer you asap! :)
+I'll answer you asap.

+Enjoy! ❤️